elmartinj/timecopilot/README.md

 # Import libraries
 import pandas as pd
 from timecopilot import TimeCopilot

+# Use the following line if using a jupyter notebook environment!!!!
+nest_asyncio.apply()

 # Load the dataset
 # The DataFrame must include at least the following columns: